HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## Some best practices for PowerShell code
+## Some Best Practices for Powershell Code

 1. Specify variable types explicitly
 2. Use Single quotes instead of double quotes for strings whenever possible, for example when the string value isn't interpolated.